 Brigitte Fossey and Georges Poujouly.
 Screenshot by me.

-The film is set in France, in 1940.
-The Second World War is raging and people are being killed.
+The film is set in France in 1940.
+The Second World War is raging and people are being killed and injured.
 Paulette (Brigitte Fossey)is a young girl who is fleeing into the countryside with her parents, and her pet dog, Jock.
 A German air strike instantly kills her parents and also injures Jock, who soon dies from his injuries.

-Confused and traumatised, Paulette wanders along a riverbank carrying her dead dog in her arms, and as she walks she ventures deeper into the countryside.
+Confused and traumatised, Paulette wanders along a riverbank carrying her dead dog in her arms, and as she walks she ventures deeper and deeper into the countryside.
 She is found by Michel (Georges Poujouly)a slightly older child who is the son of a poor farmer.
 His family take in Paulette and they try and care for her.
 Paulette has no concept of death and doesn’t understand what has happened to her parents and dog.
-We see her try to make sense of world without them in it.
+We see her trying to comprehend and make sense of a world without them in it.

 Paulette and Michel develop a strong bond and become inseparable.
 Paulette is obsessed with death and she and Michel try and leave the reality of their world behind.
 They retreat deeper and deeper into their own little world, and they build a graveyard in which to bury the bodies of dead animals (including Paulette’s beloved dog)that they come across.

 The pair steal and make crosses to use as headstones.
-Michel doesn’t fully understand that stealing is wrong, but you can see he sort of knows he shouldn’t be doing it; Paulette on the other hand has no idea whatsoever that what they are doing is wrong and she doesn’t understand the anger and annoyance of the adults when they discover the children are to blame.
+Michel doesn’t fully understand that stealing is wrong, but you can see that he sort of knows he shouldn’t be doing it; Paulette on the other hand has no idea whatsoever that what they are doing is wrong.
+Paulette doesn’t understand the anger and annoyance of the adults when they discover the children are to blame for the thefts.